 In the meantime, we will be reaching out to our contacts that have expertise in each of the above areas so that we can organise some speakers for future events to cover these topics more depth.

 How you can get involved

-As this is a collaborative community, we would welcome your input too, so if you know someone who could speak on one of these topics – or if one of the areas is something you are passionate about and you want the chance to speak about it – don’t hesitate to get in touch.
+As this is a collaborative community, we would welcome your input too.
+If you—or someone you know—would like to speak on one of these topics, don’t hesitate to get in touch.